How to Install our Skylights on Pitched Roof

-Install the support in such a way that the top of support to be as follows:
+Install the support in such a way that the top of support is as follows:

--Triple Glazed Skylight – 42mm below the top of upstand
+-Triple Glazed Skylight – 46mm below the top of upstand

 Weather the upstand

-Apply the roof covering material to cover the external face and top of upstand:
+Apply the roof covering material to cover the external face and top of the upstand:

 Once you finish weathering the upstand, you are ready to install the Skylight.

-Make sure all surfaces where silicone will be applied are clean of dirt, dust, moisture etc.
+Make sure all surfaces where the silicone will be applied are clean of dirt, dust, moisture, etc.